 You can hear me reading my poem "Polylingual" at the start of this short slideshow about the WLRN and O Miami Poetry Festival "That's So Miami" project.
 Just follow this link and scroll down.

-An essay I wrote about the rise, fall, and rise again of Biscayne Boulevard was in the Spring issue of FORUM, the Florida Humanities Council magazine, in their series on writers' favorite places.
+An essay I wrote about the rise, fall, and rise again of Biscayne Boulevard appeared in the Spring issue of FORUM, the Florida Humanities Council magazine, in their series on writers' favorite places.

 left: Spring issue of FORUM, Florida Humanities Council